AllenInstitute/hbadata/data-raw/readme.md

 ## Using the Scripts

-In order to use these scripts, you'll first need to download the raw data from the [allen instutue](http://human.brain-map.org/static/download).
-The data comes as 6 large zip file.
-Uncompress each of them and then place all 6 into a base directory do the data is formated as:
+In order to use these scripts, you'll first need to download the raw data from the [Allen Institute](http://human.brain-map.org/static/download).
+The data comes as
+6 large zip file.
+Uncompress each of them and then place all 6 into a base directory:

 ```
 cwd